luusi/luusi.github.io/_pages/DT_Composition_via_MDP.md

 and tasks of human operators.

-Nevertheless, there is an inherent limitation of approach based on the classical Roman model, which is the assumption that the available services, i.e. the services that can be used to realize the target service, behave \emph{deterministically}.
+Nevertheless, there is an inherent limitation of approach based on the classical Roman model, which is the assumption that the available services, i.e. the services that can be used to realize the target service, behave <i>deterministically</i>.
 This assumption is often unrealistic, because in practice the underlying physical system modeled as a set of services might show non-deterministic behaviour due to the complexity of the domain, or due to an inherent uncertainty on the dynamics of such system.
 In these cases, the deterministic service model is not expressive enough to capture crucial facets of the system being modelled.

 Moreover, the above-mentioned techniques work only when the target is fully realizable, i.e.